 With OTT (over-the-top) now becoming more easily available, consumers are less likely to splash out large TV subscriptions for channels they don’t regularly watch – and expect that trend to increase in 2018.

 In case you are not up to date, then OTT stands for “over-the-top” the term used for the delivery of film, sports, entertainment and TV content via the internet without requiring users to subscribe to a traditional cable or satellite pay TV service.
 OTT sits at the center of the inevitable and unstoppable merger between the worlds of television and digital video.

 In the ever changing and evolving tech age, OTT gives the option of the “watch at anytime, anywhere”, which is its unique selling point.
 No wonder Netflix and Amazon Prime have become so popular around the world.

 In addition to saving people’s time and giving a real liberty to choose their device, watching sports content on OTT platforms is relatively cheaper than subscription to PayTV.
 Today, subscribers will have to pay a monthly fee of around $13 a month to get “unlimited access to watch the widest array of live and on-demand sport on virtually any connected device” on one of the upcoming players of OTT platforms – Perform’s DAZN.

-In the UAE and Middle East, the new OTT platform called TV.AE was launched earlier this year, offering entertainment and sports packages, live streaming the Arabian Gulf League games.
+In the UAE and Middle East, the new OTT platform called TV.AE was launched earlier this year (which did not take off, as the MENA region is still not ready to consume sports broadcasting on OTT) offering entertainment and sports packages, live streaming the Arabian Gulf League games.
 OSN launched Wavo, live streaming sports from their OSN sports channels.